danharriscoastal/danharriscoastal.github.io/publications.md

 **Journal Articles**

-Maintaining the journal article list below is at best sporadic so feel free to check out the [google scholar profile](https://scholar.google.com.au/citations?hl=en&user=D8kJmJ8AAAAJ&view_op=list_works&sortby=pubdate) to see the latest list of science publications.
+Maintaining the journal article list below is, at best, a sporadic endeavour so feel free to check out the [google scholar profile](https://scholar.google.com.au/citations?hl=en&user=D8kJmJ8AAAAJ&view_op=list_works&sortby=pubdate) to see the latest list of science publications.

 Up to 2019: